 The booklet shown below was No. 23 in a series rushed off the presses to inform Americans about their new allies, in this case Australia.
 The foreword says the booklet ’emphasises the importance of Australia’s position not only for the Southwest Pacific, but also in the grand strategy of the United Nations.’

 There are all kinds of things in here that both Australians and Americans will find of interest, I think, even though much has changed.
 The author reminds his American readers that the Australian colonies came into existence because of the American Declaration of Independence.
 The loss of the colonies, where the British often dumped their convicts, motivated the British to attempt a new colony in an unexplored country on the far side of the globe.
 Of the 1400 members of the First Fleet, half were convicts**.
-Eventually 160,000 convicts were shipped the 10,000 miles long voyage.
-Many of these were only petty criminals and some were ‘political agitators’ who the Brits wanted to get rid of, especially ‘Fenians’ from Ireland.
+Eventually 160,000 convicts were shipped to the new colony.
+Many were only petty criminals or ‘political agitators’ who the Brits wanted to get rid of, especially ‘Fenians’ from Ireland.
 Nowadays some 40% of Australians can trace their heritage back to Ireland including your correspondent, an O’Dwyer by name.

-The booklet’s author, Timperley, calmly sets down the racist and patronising views of 1942, and at these you want to weep.
+The booklet’s author, Timperley, blandly sets down the racist and patronising views of 1942, and at these you want to weep.
 Concerning the Australian Aborigines we read (gulp), ‘Although their intellectual capacities are distinctly limited, they are said to make quite good mechanics and handy men.‘ ‘Authorities have set aside native reserve where these remnants of a dying race may end their days in peace.’
 Yes, it’s all true.
-All the natives were supposed to quietly go away and die.
+The ‘natives’ were supposed to quietly go away and die.
 These were also the ghastly days of the White Australia immigration policy, the excuse of which was to keep out feared hordes of ‘coloured labourers’.

 Timperly could not know then of course that the alliance being forged as he wrote would continue after the war in the Pacific, and it remains bi-partisan Australian national policy to this day.